My new cookbook Big Vegan Flavor is now available!

 1. Kaitlin @ Rainbow Plant Life

-We’re thrilled to hear it, Janka!
-You can freeze this dish with pretty decent results, though we recommend freezing leftovers in small storage containers instead of one big batch.
+Hi Nahida, we are glad you love the recipe!
+And yes, you can freeze this dish with pretty decent results, though we recommend freezing leftovers in small storage containers instead of one big batch.
 We like freezing stuff in these Souper Cubes for 1-cup portions.

 5 stars